 Under the Nasdaq listing rules, in no event may we issue or sell to Tumim under the Equity Line Purchase Agreement and the transactions contemplated thereby, shares of our Common Stock in excess of 1,383,890 shares (the "Exchange Cap"), which is equal to 19.99% of the number of shares of our Common Stock outstanding immediately prior to the execution of the Equity Line Purchase Agreement.
-We will need to obtain stockholder approval to issue shares of our Common Stock in excess of the Exchange Cap, unless the average price of all applicable sales of our Common Stock to Tumim under the Equity Line Purchase Agreement equals or exceeds \$4.07 per share (which represents the closing price of our Common Stock on Nasdaq on February 29, 2024), in which case, under the Nasdaq listing rules, the Exchange Cap will not apply to issuances and sales of our Common Stock under the Equity Line Purchase Agreement.
-In any event, the Equity Line Purchase Agreement specifically provides that we may not issue or sell any shares of our Common Stock under the Equity Line Purchase Agreement if such issuance or sale would breach any Nasdaq listing rule.
+We will need to obtain stockholder approval to issue shares of our Common Stock in excess of the Exchange Cap, unless the average price of all applicable sales of our Common Stock to Tumim under the Equity Line Purchase Agreement equals or exceeds \$5.45 (which is the Nasdaq official closing price of the Common Stock on the date of the Equity Line Purchase Agreement), in which case, under the Nasdaq listing rules, the Exchange Cap will not apply to issuances and sales of our Common Stock under the Equity Line Purchase Agreement specifically provides that we may not issue or sell any shares of our Common Stock under the Equity Line Purchase Agreement if such issuance or sale would breach any Nasdaq listing rule.